mwo-dk/SFX/doc/DotNet/README.Random.md

 ## Usage C#

-The utility functions are basically all methods in the static class ```SFX.Random.CSharp.RandomHelpers```, which exposes the methods:
+The utility functions are basically all methods in the static class ```SFX.CSharp.Random.RandomHelpers```, which exposes the methods:

 * ```GetRandomBool() -> bool```.
 * ```GetRandomSignedByte() -> sbyte```.